Hi there! Welcome to the Terms and Conditions Page!

 - Your progress in the lessons depends on you completing your homework.
 If you drop out of a course from not turning in homework, you won’t be refunded.

-Contributors are writers, translators, and vendors.
+Contributors are writers and translators.
 They are subject to the same rules as everyone else.
 Anyone caught breaking these rules will find their account deleted.

 Writers post articles in the blog sections of the websites.